 Begin with the total square footage of the floor area of the entire building.
 Now subtract the square footage of the common areas.
 You're left with usable square footage, at least if you're leasing the entire building rather than space in a mall or strip mall.
 Divide the total space by the usable square footage to arrive at the load factor.

-If your calculations arrive at a figure of 20 percent and the landlord is offering 15 percent, you probably have a good deal.
-If you arrive at a figure of 10 percent and the landlord is asking 15 percent, you might want to negotiate or enlist the help of a real estate professional to do so.
+If your calculations arrive at a figure of 20% and the landlord is offering 15%, you probably have a good deal.
+If you arrive at a figure of 10% and the landlord is asking 15%, you might want to negotiate or enlist the help of a real estate professional to do so.

 You'll also want to note whether the load factor is adjustable in your lease, subject to recalculation upon renewal.
 Running a successful business is all about planning.
 If the business doesn't boom and you face a possible significant load factor increase next year, this could be catastrophic.
 Commercial leases are ideally long term.
 You don't want to have to relocate your enterprise.